Jacob Blokland

 place Function Centre

-As part of the Palaeontology Research Group, I am grateful to be involved in the BSc (Palaeontology) degree, where I teach part of the Scientific Illustration topic, phylogenetic inference in the 3rd year Vertebrate Palaeontology, supervise student research projects, and assist in tuition where palaeornithology is a focus.
+As part of the Palaeontology Research Group, I am grateful to be involved in the BSc (Palaeontology) degree, where I teach part of the Scientific Illustration topic, phylogenetic inference in the 3rd year Vertebrate Palaeontology, supervise 2nd and 3rd-year student research projects, and assist in tuition where palaeornithology is a focus.
 Since 2020, I have also been preparing bird skeletons for the Flinders University Vertebrate Collection (FUVC).

 Qualifications

 • Master of Science (M.Sc.), First Class Honours, 2017, Geology, University of Canterbury, New Zealand: "Bird fossils from the Takatika Grit, Chatham Island, New Zealand".
-Description, comparision and phylogenetic investigation of Paleocene penguin fossils from Chatham Island, New Zealand
+Description, comparison and phylogenetic investigation of Paleocene penguin fossils from Chatham Island, New Zealand

 • Bachelor of Science (B.Sc.), Geology and Biology (double major), 2013, University of Canterbury, New Zealand